Terri Conley

 Terri Conley is an American social psychologist who studies gender differences in sexuality, consequences of departures from monogamy, and the consequences of masculinity threat.
 She is currently an associate professor of psychology and women's and gender studies at the University of Michigan, where she leads the Stigmatized Sexualities research lab.

 Early life

 Terri Conley was raised in the small town of Greenfield, Indiana, by her closeted lesbian mother.
-She was surrounded by conservative ideologies in Greenfield, but, because of her mother, learned a lot about gender differences, monogamy, and intergroup relationships.
-Conley has stated that these personal experiences have helped her discover her passions and find a career that she can enjoy.
-Conley describes her childhood home as one surrounded by textbooks, where she read her first social psychology textbook after being drawn in with the cartoons displayed on the front.
-Conley decided that she wanted to be a researcher at the age of 13, and despite thinking her mind would change, she did not waver from those childhood aspirations.

 Education

 Conley completed a BA in psychology and women's studies (honors degree, with distinction in psychology) at the University of Wisconsin–Madison in 1993, where she wrote two honors theses and worked in three different research labs.
 She then went on to earn her MA in social psychology at the University of California, Los Angeles in 1995.
 After receiving her MA, Conley got her Ph.D. in social psychology at the University of California, Los Angeles in 1999, where she also minored in health psychology and measurement and psychometrics.